-The militarisation of the two main Western economies was now almost complete.
-Weapons procurement profitably fused into one entity the productive capacity of private enterprise and the destructive capacity of strategic air power.
-Its costs would be enormous, and not just in material terms.
-RAF Bomber Command, because it was attacking civilians and holding itself aloof from raids on primary military targets such as enemy aircraft production plants and installations vital to the German aircraft industry, allowed the production of German fighter aircraft to flourish.
-The British-based US Army Air Force, once it began venturing into Germany on deep-penetration daylight raids against military targets, lost as many as 4,700 aircraft in just a few months - the average life of a Flying Fortress bomber estimated to be just 160 days.29 On its night-time and hence less dangerous raids RAF Bomber Command nonetheless continued taking heavy casualties as well.
-Between the two air forces, their combined losses would amount to nearly 100,000 men killed by the time war ended.30 attempts to suppress their findings, would prove the bombing of Germany was conducted on the basis of official claims far in excess of the facts.
-Although nearly half a million German civilians, their dwellings and possessions were destroyed, the bombing in fact had very little effect on German armaments production or on the German people's general commitment to the war.
+The costs to Britain and America of their combined air offensive against Germany were enormous too in terms of human lives.
+The British-based US Army Air Force, once it began venturing into Germany on deep-penetration daylight raids against military targets, lost as many as 4,700 aircraft in just a few months - the average life of a Flying Fortress bomber was estimated to be just 160 days.29 On its night-time and hence less dangerous raids, RAF Bomber Command also took heavy casualties.
+Between the two air forces, their combined losses would amount to nearly 100,000 men killed by the time war ended.30

+Yet, despite official British attempts to suppress their findings, independent British and American post-war surveys would prove the bombing of Germany was conducted on the basis of official claims far in excess of the facts.
+Although nearly half a million German civilians, their dwellings and possessions were destroyed, the bombing in fact had very little effect on

+German armaments production or on the German people's general commitment to the war.

 The bombing of Germany was in fact an extravagant failure.
-The morale of the German people was neither broken nor even significantly impaired by the bombing.
+The production of German fighter aircraft in particular was unaffected, nor was the morale of the German people broken or even significantly impaired by the bombing.
 As the independent British Bombing Survey Unit (BBSU) bluntly expressed it: "The essential premise behind the policy of treating towns as unit targets for area attack, namely that the German economic system was fully extended, was false."
 This, the BBSU noted, was because official estimates of German war production were "more than 100 percent in excess of the true figures".
 The BBSU concluded: "Far from there being any evidence of a cumulative effect on (German) war production, it is evident that, as the (bombing) offensive progressed ... the effect on war production became progressively smaller (and) did not reach significant dimensions."
-Contrary to Churchill's repeated claim that the Allied bomber offensive was "the most potent method of impairing the enemy's morale", the will of the German people was actually strengthened by the aerial bombardment.31
+Contrary to Churchill's repeated claim that the Allied bomber offensive was aimed at relieving pressure on the Russian-German front, and "the most potent method of impairing the enemy's morale", the will of the German people was actually strengthened by the aerial bombardment.31